tsg-iitkgp/tsg/README.md

 ## How to generate 'css' files from edited 'sass'

+### For the website

-Run `sass --watch sass:css --style compressed`
+Run `sass --watch sass/style.scss:css/style.css --style compressed` This will watch for changes in the sass folder and auto generate css

+### For the gymk blog theme

-This will watch for changes in the sass folder and auto generate css
+Run `sass --watch sass/blog.scss:gymk/style.css --style compressed` This will watch for changes in the sass folder and auto generate css in the gymk folder.

 ## How to update the gymkhana beta folder